Ejipuh/Plantey-Garden/P- Setup go links on site.md

 For making wikilinks clickable...
 - [ ] Edit a text file with a script to add a new go link based on markdown format

-## Current Focus
-*Learn JavaScript templating with [this tutorial](https://medium.com/@1sherlynn/javascript-templating-language-and-engine-mustache-js-with-node-and-express-f4c2530e73b2), which Arya from the Interhackt Discord server sent me.*